openalloc/SwiftSimpleTree/README.md

 - `func makeParentIterator() -> AnyIterator<Node>`: Create a iterator to traverse up the tree through the parents of the current node, starting with the most recent parent, if any.

-#### Iterative Node Search

-- `func getFirst(forValue: T) -> Node?`: Traverse from the current node to find the first node with the specified value.
-Includes current node.
-Traversal is breadth-first.

-- `func getFirstChild(forValue: T) -> Node?`: Traverse the children from the current node to find the first child (grandchild, etc.) with the specified value.
-Traversal is breadth-first.

-#### Iterative Node Retrieval

-- `func getAll(excludeValues: ValueSet) -> [Node]`: Flatten tree from current node.
-Includes current node.
-Optional list of values for children to be excluded, along with their progeny.
-Traversal is breadth-first.

-- `func getAllChildren(excludeValues: ValueSet) -> [Node]`: Get all the child nodes from the current node.
-Optional list of values for children to be excluded, along with their progeny.
-Traversal is breadth-first.

 #### Value retrieval

-- `func getAllChildValues(excludeValues: ValueSet) -> [T]`: Get all the child values from the current node.
+- `func getChildValues(excludeValues: ValueSet) -> [T]`: Fetch the values of the child nodes.
 Optional list of values for children to be excluded, along with their progeny.
 Traversal is breadth-first.

-- `func getAllValues(excludeValues: ValueSet) -> [T]`: Flatten tree from current node.
-Includes value of current node.
+- `func getChildValues(maxDepth: Int, excludeValues: ValueSet) -> [T]`: Fetch the values of the child nodes.
 Optional list of values for children to be excluded, along with their progeny.
-Traversal is breadth-first.

-- `func getChildValues(maxDepth: Int, excludeValues: ValueSet) -> [T]`: Fetch child values.
-Optional list of values for children to be excluded, along with their progeny.
 Traversal is depth-first, with optional limit.

 - `func getParentValue(excludeValues: ValueSet) -> T?`: Return the value of the immediate parent node, if any.
 Optional list of parent values to be excluded.
 A match will cause this function to return nil.

 - `func getParentValues(maxDepth: Int, excludeValues: ValueSet) -> [T]`: Return the values of the parent nodes, starting with immediate parent.
 Optional list of parent values to be excluded.
 A match will exclude further ancestors.
 Optional limit on depth.

+- `func getAllValues(excludeValues: ValueSet) -> [T]`: Fetch values for the node and its child nodes.
+Includes value of current node.
+Optional list of values for children to be excluded, along with their progeny.
+Traversal is breadth-first.

 ## See Also